coq/coq/doc/sphinx/proof-engine/tactics.rst

 .. tacv:: enough (@ident : @type) by @tactic
           enough @type {? as @simple_intropattern } by @tactic

-   This behaves as above but with :token:`tactic` expected to solve the initial goal after the extra assumption :token:`type` is added and possibly destructed.
+   Behaves like above but with :token:`tactic` expected to solve the initial goal after the extra assumption :token:`type` is added and possibly destructed.
 If the :n:`as @simple_intropattern` clause generates more than one subgoal, :token:`tactic` is applied to all of them.